whoismonty09/Student-Management-System-PYTHON-/README.md

-# Student-Management-System-PYTHON-
+# Student Management System (Python)

+## Description
-This project is a simple Student Management System built using Python that allows users to add, view, search, and delete student records.
-The data is stored in a text file to ensure persistence between program runs.
+This project is a simple Student Management System built using Python.
+It allows users to add, view, search, and delete student records using a menu-driven command-line interface.
+The student data is stored in a text file, ensuring persistence even after the program ends.

+## Features
+- Add new student (ID, Name, Marks)
+- View all student records
+- Search student by ID
+- Delete student record
+- Data stored in a file (students.txt)
+- Menu